XRPLF/xrpl-dev-portal/content/tutorial-paychan.md

 ## 5. The payee verifies the claims.

 You can verify claims using the [`channel_verify` API method](reference-rippled.html#channel-verify).
 The payee should confirm that the amount of the claim is equal to or greater than the total price of goods and services provided.
-(Since the amount is cumulative, this is the total price of all goods and services purchased so far.)
+(Since the amount is cumulative, this is the total price of all goods and services bought so far.)

 Example of using `channel_verify` with the JSON-RPC API: